Keynote Speakers

 Benjamin Levy

 Dr. Benjamin Levy works for MCR, LLC as a senior operations research analyst.
-His work supports the US FAA in their Acquisition Management System process.
+His work supports the U.S. FAA in their Acquisition Management System process.
 Prior to joining MCR, he ran his own company, was the manager of the Operations Research group in the Advanced Development Division of Sensis Corporation, worked at MITRE/CAASD, and earned his doctorate at the University of Maryland/College Park.
 He is the author of more than 20 papers and presentations relating to air traffic management and has been past general and technical chair for the DASC and ICNS conferences.

 Workshop Chairs